 Location: Gorges Lodge is set high above Batoka Gorge in Zimbabwe.
 It is 22kms from Victoria Falls and 19kms from Victoria Falls Airport, driving time about 30 minutes.

 Activities: The lodge provides one free twice daily transfer to Vic Falls, where a range of activities is available including sunset cruises, white water rafting and helicopter flights (at additional cost).
-Each guest is able to enjoy up to 2 free activities a day, such as a guided tour of Vic Falls, a visit to a local village and school, a trip to a nature sanctuary and crocodile farm and a sunset cruise on the Zambezi.
-You can also go on a guided walk in the gorge.
-Other activities available at an extra cost include full day canoe trails and horse riding,
+Each guest is able to enjoy up to 2 free activities a day, such as a guided tour of Vic Falls, a visit to a local village and school, and a sunset cruise on the Zambezi.
+You can also go on a guided walk in the gorge for sundowners.
+Other activities available at an extra cost include full day canoe trails and horse riding.

 Dining: The food is good and is cooked to order.
 Meals are taken at individual tables.